calebmadrigal/calebmadrigal-blog/blog/content/posts/experiencing-fully-the-beautiful-present.md

 tags: poetry, personal-thoughts

 <pre>
-He views the world through an unfiltered mind
+He views the world through an unfiltered mind -
-No defenses built up, layers over time
+No defenses built up, layers over time.
-He sees it in all of it shining brilliance Experiencing fully the beautiful present.
+He sees it in all its shining brilliance
+Experiencing fully the beautiful present.
 </pre>